Can a Landlord Tell You How Clean To Keep Your House?

 If you are proactive about small repairs, it can help to keep your rental property in good condition.

-This means addressing things like leaky faucets, loose doorknobs, holes from nails and cracked tiles before they turn into bigger problems.
+This means addressing things like leaky faucets, loose doorknobs, holes from nails (we recommend these command strip alternatives) and cracked tiles before they turn into bigger problems.

 It is also important to be aware of what is covered in your lease agreement so that you do not end up paying for something that is not your responsibility.